 It makes me very happy that Big Boi (of OutKast), one of my favorite rappers, is a huge fan of Kate Bush.
 I can’t help but smile as I imagine 13-year-old Antwon Patton walking around Atlanta with "Babooshka" playing on repeat on his walkman, utterly lost in his headphones.

 I always love hearing musicians talk about their influences, because so often they mention artists you wouldn't expect them to listen to — artists from totally different genres or styles.
 Banjo players who love metal.
 Metal guitarists who love opera.
 And, in Big Boi's case, hip-hop geniuses who love experimental glam-rock.

 This makes me think a bit about how my own horizons of taste are sometimes a bit too close.
-For instance, I’m afraid I’ve always had a pretty strong dislike for the music of ABBA.
-I don’t know why, exactly, but I just can’t get into their stuff.
-I guess it’s just too far outside of my own interests and the things I consider part of my identity as a music fan.
+For instance, I've always had a pretty strong dislike for the music of ABBA.
+I don't know why, exactly, but I can't get into their stuff.
+I guess it's just too far outside of my own interests and the things I consider part of my identity as a music fan.